Arnavjain2503/GemChat/README.md

 ## Features

 - **Gemini AI-Powered Conversations**: Utilizes the Gemini API to generate dynamic, real-time AI responses.
-- **Clean User Interface**: Built using Material Design and Android `ConstraintLayout` to provide a seamless and modern chat experience.
+- **Clean User Interface**: Provides a seamless and modern chat experience.
 - **Message History**: Keeps a running chat history that users can scroll through easily.
 - **Floating Action Button for Message Sending**: Users can send their queries to the AI with the help of an intuitive floating action button.
 - **Progress Bar**: Displays a loading progress indicator while the AI processes and responds to the user's message.